WuTheFWasThat/redux-saga/docs/introduction/BeginnerTutorial.md

 Instead of doing `yield delay(1000)`, we're now doing `yield call(delay, 1000)`.
 What's the difference?

-In the first case, the yield expression `delay(1000)` is evaluated before it gets passed to the caller of `next` (the caller could be the middleware when running our code.
-It could also be our test code which runs the Generator function and iterates over the returned Generator).
+In the first case, the yield expression `delay(1000)` is evaluated before it gets passed to the caller of `next` (the caller could be a saga runner, or some test code which runs the Generator function and iterates over the returned Generator).
 So what the caller gets is a Promise, like in the test code above.

-In the second case, the yield expression `call(delay, 1000)` is what gets passed to the caller of `next`. `call` just like `put`, returns an Effect which instructs the middleware to call a given function with the given arguments.
+In the second case, the yield expression `call(delay, 1000)` is what gets passed to the caller of `next`. `call` just like `put`, returns an Effect which instructs the saga runnerto call a given function with the given arguments.
 In fact, neither `put` nor `call` performs any dispatch or asynchronous call by themselves, they simply return plain JavaScript objects.

 ```javascript
 put({type: 'INCREMENT'}) // => { PUT: {type: 'INCREMENT'} }
 call(delay, 1000)        // => { CALL: {fn: delay, args: [1000]}}
 ```

-What happens is that the middleware examines the type of each yielded Effect then decides how to fulfill that Effect.
+What happens is that the saga runner examines the type of each yielded Effect then decides how to fulfill that Effect.
 If the Effect type is a `PUT` then it will dispatch an action to the Store.
 If the Effect is a `CALL` then it'll call the given function.

 This separation between Effect creation and Effect execution makes it possible to test our Generator in a surprisingly easy way: